 No more waiting for your water to heat up!
 Traditional water heaters can take forever to get going and pump out hot water for your dishes, bath, laundry, or more.
 This means endless running of your water, waiting for it to reach the right temperature.
 With tankless water heaters, this is not the case.
 Water that runs through these units is heated up instantly and sent off to wherever it is being utilized.
 This means that almost as soon as you turn your hot water on, it is flowing out of your faucet at the correct temperature.

 Not only does it heat water instantaneously, but it also provides an endless supply of it.
 Traditional water heaters can only heat as much water as they hold.
 While in some circumstances, that may be enough, in others, it simply won’t do.
-After a few hot showers, or a full bathtub, your traditional water heater needs to refill and it takes time to heat that water back up to the temperature you want.
-With tankless water heaters, water is constantly flowing through them and heating up as you have your hot faucets turned on.
+After a few hot showers, or a full bathtub.
+More over, our traditional water heater needs to refill and it takes time to heat that water back up to the temperature you want.
+With tankless water heaters, water is constantly flowing through them.
+Similarly, eating up as you have your hot faucets turned on.
 No need to worry about running out of hot water!

-Because you don’t have to run your water endlessly in order to get it to the right temperature, you will be cutting down on your overall water usage.
-In addition, traditional water heaters utilize more energy to heat up a large portion of water and hold it at that temperature.
-Tankless water heaters only use energy as you need hot water, which cuts down on energy usage, and saves you money on your utility bills.
+Because you don’t have to run your water endlessly in order to get it to the right temperature.
+As a result, you will be cutting down on your overall water usage.
+In addition, traditional water heaters utilize more energy to heat up a large portion of water; furthermore, hold it at that temperature.
+Tankless water heaters only use energy as you need hot water.
+Therefore, cuts down on energy usage, and saves you money on your utility bills.

 Tankless water heaters also save you money in the long run because they last a lot longer than traditional units.
 Tankless models have a lifespan of around 20 years, as long as they are properly maintained.
-Traditional models typically only last around 10 years, so you are getting more for your money by going the tankless route.
+Traditional models typically only last around 10 years.
+Therefore, you are getting more for your money by going the tankless route.